rapples/weedhounds-docker/CONFIGURATION.md

 ---

-🌿 **Configuration complete!** Your Cannabis Data Platform is now fully configured for development, staging, and production environments with enterprise-grade security and monitoring.
+🌿 **Configuration complete!** The Cannabis Data Platform is now fully configured for development, staging, and production environments with enterprise-grade security and monitoring.